Backlynk

 What Moz does well — even in the free tier — is Spam Score.
 Every domain analysis includes Moz's Spam Score, which flags domains with link profiles resembling known spam patterns.
 If you're prospecting for link placements or evaluating whether a referring domain is credible, Moz's Spam Score provides signal you don't get from Ahrefs' free tier.

-Best for: Spam Score validation during link prospecting, occasional domain authority checks within the 10-query limit.
+Best for: Spam Score validation during link prospecting and occasional authority checks.

 5. Ubersuggest Free Backlink Checker